 Jenna LeJeune, Ph.D. (she/her)

-I am providing both in-person and telehealth services at this time.
+I provide both in-person and telehealth services.

 Psychedelic Safety and Integration Services